IDFA Forum Setup

 IDFA Forum offers producers, directors, and creators of artistic, innovative projects (one-offs and series) with international (theatrical) potential the opportunity to pitch their projects to leading professionals in the documentary and new media industries.
 Creative non-linear new media projects with an emphasis on interactivity are welcome to apply to the IDFA DocLab Forum.

-Presentations are done in two formats: the Round Table Pitches or the Rough Cut Screenings.
+Presentations are done in two formats: the Round Table Pitches or the Rough Cut Presentations.
 Both presentation formats are open for all Forum attendees, and are followed up by one-on-one meetings.
 In all cases, the project teams will be introduced to industry experts and potential collaborators who can dramatically shape their future trajectories and potential for success.

 Round Table Pitch

-The project team (consisting of the producer and director) presents the project to a hand-picked group of decision makers ranging from 10 to 15 people.
+The project team (consisting of the producer and director) presents the project online to a hand-picked group of decision makers ranging from 10 to 15 people.
 The pitch is an opportunity to discuss the content and form of the project and discover which relevant steps can take the project further.

 Project teams get 20 minutes total for their presentation: the pitch, including visual material such as a trailer or selected scenes, lasts around 10 minutes; the following 10 minutes are set aside for feedback from the panel.
 All presentations can be customized to fit the needs of the team and the project.
 The teams will get feedback from a tailor-made group of potential financiers matched to each project being pitched, to allow room for in-depth conversations about the artistic intentions and goals of the team.